Tuesday, February 18 2014 12:46 PM EST2014-02-18 17:46:20 GMT

 Jury selection has started in the trial of a man accused of fatally shooting a state trooper in northern Michigan.More >

-Butterfield is a 1988 graduate of Bridgeport High School and was a 1987 Class A State Cross Country Champion.
+Butterfield was a 1988 graduate of Bridgeport High School and was a 1987 Class A State Cross Country Champion.

 Butterfield had been with the MSP for 14 years and worked at the MSP detachment in Hart.
 He was a veteran of the U.S. Army and had recently become engaged to be married.